 Safeguarding Children Level 3

 I have worked in the field of Mental Health for the last twelve years, both in paid and voluntary capacities.
 From humble beginnings of volunteering with a national charity assisting people with mild mental health difficulties, to supporting people who's lives have been affected with crime, and latterly working therapeutically with people who have been affected by rape and sexual abuse, I have worked with people of all ages who have experienced a gradual or sudden deterioration in their mental health.

 My music therapy practice has enabled me to provide support to children in a special educational needs (SEN) school, and working privately with adults who have profound and multiple learning difficulties (PMLD).
 This work has involved working with families, carers and the wider support network to develop the client's autonomy and capacity to communicate with others, whilst having practical applications utilising the power of music to help develop communication and social skills, improve cognitive functioning, supporting emotional and behavioural needs and physical rehabilitation.

 In more recent years, I have brought Music Therapy to the more traditional fields of counselling and psychotherapy by setting up a Music Therapy practice at a specialist trauma charity for people affected by sexual violence for children, adolescents and adults.
-In this practice, I use a range of arts-based approaches to help clients explore their trauma to give form to feelings that at times are difficult to understand or process.
-I also co-facilitate psycho-educational group about the impacts of trauma to adolescents and adults.
-I have also worked for a local University supporting counselling students on placement for many years, and I currently coordinate counselling volunteers throughout South, West and Mid Wales for a specialist charity, deliver Music Therapy workshops at mental health conferences and further education establishments, as well as work as a practising counsellor and Music Therapist.
+In this practice, I used a range of arts-based approaches to help clients explore their trauma to give form to feelings that at times are difficult to understand or process.
+I also co-facilitated psycho-educational groups about the impacts of trauma to adolescents and adults.
+I have also worked for a local University supporting counselling students on placement for many years, and have coordinated counselling volunteers throughout South, West and Mid Wales for a specialist charity, deliver Music Therapy workshops at mental health conferences and further education establishments, as well as work as a practising counsellor and Music Therapist.